-Scientific coordinators and all actors in the Fellowship Programme are also required to ensure that they act independently of third party interests in all aspects of their work.
+Scientific coordinators and all actors in the Fellowship Programme are also required to ensure that they act independently of third-party interests in all aspects of their work.

-6.6.
+8.6.
 Publications

-Fellows must not, either alone or with others, publish or cause to be published any material dealing with the work of their training site without the prior written permission of their supervisor and frontline coordinators.
-Work carried out jointly with ECDC experts requires approval by the Head of Fellowship Programme and clearance by the Chief Scientist of ECDC.
-Approved publications of EPIET and EUPHEM fellows need to include the affiliation of their respective paths, either 'ECDC Fellowship Programme, Field Epidemiology path (EPIET), European Centre for Disease Prevention and Control (ECDC), Solna, Sweden' or 'ECDC fellowship Programme, Public Health Microbiology path (EUPHEM), European Centre for Disease Prevention and Control (ECDC), Solna, Sweden'.
+Fellows must not, either alone or with others, publish or contribute to publishing any material dealing with the work of their training site without the prior written permission of their supervisor and frontline coordinators.
+Approved publications of EPIET and EUPHEM fellows need to include the affiliation of their respective paths, either 'ECDC Fellowship Programme, Field Epidemiology path (EPIET), European Centre for Disease Prevention and Control (ECDC), Stockholm, Sweden' or 'ECDC Fellowship Programme, Public Health Microbiology path (EUPHEM), European Centre for Disease Prevention and Control (ECDC), Stockholm, Sweden' or 'ECDC Fellowship Programme, Public Health Microbiology path (EUPHEM), European Centre for Disease Prevention and Control (ECDC), Stockholm, Sweden'.

-Publications resulting from work not related to the training objectives under the Fellowship or as a result of previous work, require prior permission from the Head of Fellowship Programme).
-The publication may not pose a conflict of interest or negatively affect the achievement of the Fellowship objectives in any way.
+Publications resulting from work not related to the training objectives under the fellowship or as a result of previous work, require prior permission from the frontline scientific coordinator.
+The publication may not pose a conflict of interest or negatively affect the achievement of the fellowship objectives in any way, and in case of any doubt, the frontline scientific coordinator should contact the Head of Fellowship Programme for decision.

-6.7.
+8.7.
 Regular progress reports

-Fellows must update their supervisors and the scientific coordinators on their activities during the training period on a monthly basis, using the format proposed by the scientific coordinator's team.
+Fellows must update their supervisors and their frontline scientific coordinators on their activities during the training period on a monthly basis, using the format proposed by ECDC.

-6.8.
+8.8.
 Diploma